reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 ?>
 ```

-Buckle up, 'cuz we're gonna do a bit of everything.
-Old code, new code, and a
-bit of lore in between.

-- [server] &mdash; ``TODO: Talk about the magic that is `$_SERVER`.
-How does that handle IPv6 now?``
-- [explode] &mdash; ``TODO: what is the history of this function name?
-Does it actually have to do with function name length?
-Is this call missing a `,`?
-Also, why bother with this?
-Is `$_SERVER['REMOTE_ADDR']` not a string already?``
-- [imagecreate] &mdash; ``TODO: what is GD?
-Why on earth is the `@` sigil used?` Apparently it's for error suppression. https://www.php.net/manual/en/language.operators.errorcontrol.php``
-- [die] &mdash; ``TODO: why is this called `die`?
-What happens if it dies?
-500 Internal Server Error? `exit()` the program?``
+In case you're not overly familiar with PHP, here's a quick rundown on what's happening there.

+- [`$_SERVER`][server] &mdash; An array containing a bunch of information about
+  the server and its environment.
+The `REMOTE_ADDR` element has
+  > The IP address from which the user is viewing the current page.

+- [`explode`][explode] &mdash; Splits a string up by some separator.
+I can't
+  find official docs, but Reddit has some [thoughts][explode_why] about the odd
+  name.

-- [imagecolorallocate] &mdash; `TODO: Why does this fill in the background?`
+- [`imagecreate`][imagecreate] &mdash; Part of the ["Graphics Draw"][gd]
-- [imagettftext] &mdash; `TODO: How does this handle newlines?`
-- [header] &mdash; `TODO: Is order important?
-Looks like yes from docs!`
-- [imagepng] &mdash; `TODO: What is this magic?
-No return value?
-Just stream it?`
-- [imagedestroy] &mdash; `TODO: Why is this even necessary?`

-``TODO: Might be worth noting that a lot of this comes from the first
+  library.
+Creates a new [`GdImage`][gdimage] object.
+The [`@`][at_sigil] sigil
+  in front of this call is for error suppression.

+- [`die`][die] &mdash; PHP refuses to have normal names.
+Equivalent to
+  [`exit`][exit], which I think exits the whole process.
+Docs discussion leads
+  me to believe this is disastrous for the client.

+- [`imagecolorallocate`][imagecolorallocate] &mdash; Allocate an RGB color for
+  an image.
+What it means to "allocate" a color is never clarified, but the
+  docs do say
+  > The first call to `imagecolorallocate()` fills the background color...

+- [`imagettftext`][imagettftext] &mdash; Write text to the image using TrueType
+  fonts.
+Interestingly this appears to read the `.ttf` file from disk on every
+  single request. 😬

+- [`header`][header] &mdash; Send a raw [HTTP header][http_header].
+  Importantly, this
+  > ... must be called before any actual output is sent ...

+  So, don't mess up that order!

+- [`imagepng`][imagepng] &mdash; Output a PNG image.
+Returns `true` on success
+  and `false` otherwise.
+Somehow magically streams the image to the client in
+  between.

+- [`imagedestroy`][imagedestroy] &mdash; This used to free any memory
+  associated with the `GdImage` object, but these days it doesn't do anything
+  at all.

+I want to note that while reading the PHP docs I discovered that a
+significant amount of this code overlaps with the [first `imagecreate`
+example][imagecreate_example].
+I think this showcases the benefits of quickly
-`imagecreate` example.
-A good example of copying what you need and adapting it
+copying what you need and adapting it to your purposes.
+As we become more
-to your purposes.
-As we become more experienced software engineers we often
+experienced software engineers we often over-engineer the heck out of things
-think it needs to be just so, but there's real benefit from just grabbing what
+(that's half of what this post is about).
+But there's real joy in just grabbing
-you find and using it, especially for low-stakes fun.``
+what you find and using it as-is, especially for low-stakes fun.

-`TODO: How are all of these things magically in scope?`

 # Rust

 `Ok`.
+Now that we understand the PHP well enough to translate it, let's set
-Let's set some ground rules.
+some ground rules.

 1. I like it when blog posts build up solutions, showing mistakes and oddities
    on the way.
 If you want to skip all that, here's
    [the finished product](#the-finished-product).

-2. I'm assuming a basic level of Rust understanding.
+2. I assume a basic level of Rust understanding.
 I don't expect you to have
-   read [The Book] cover to cover, but I won't annotate each line in detail
+   read [The Book] cover to cover, but I'll skip over many explanations.
-   either.

 3. As I translate this, keep in mind that PHP is a language made for the web.
    I'm not competing for brevity and certainly not trying to play [code golf].
-   The Rust code **will** be longer.
+   The Rust code **WILL** be longer.

 4. I'll cut some corners in the initial implementation for the sake of
-   understanding, but try to come back and make everything tidy by the end.
+   understanding, but try to tidy things up by the end.

 ## Choosing A Framework

 The original PHP was likely run in [Apache] using [mod_php], which appears to
 be out of style these days.
-In Rust we often don't run a separate server like
+In Rust we don't necessarily run a separate server
-Apache or [Nginx].
-Instead the application and server are compiled into the
+like Apache or [Nginx].
+Instead the application and server are compiled into
-same binary and we choose between frameworks.
-I've been enjoying [Axum] lately,
+the same binary and we choose between frameworks.
+I've been enjoying [Axum]
-so that's what I used, but I'm sure [Actix] or [Rocket] would have been fine
+lately, so that's what I used, but I'm sure [Actix] or [Rocket] would have been
-too.
+fine too.

 First, we create a new Rust project and add our dependencies.